-Cloud Computing provides an alternative to the on-premises data center.
-With an on-premises data center, we must manage everything, such as purchasing and installing hardware, virtualization, installing the operating system, and any other required applications, setting up the network, configuring the firewall, and setting up storage for data.
-After doing all the set-up, we become responsible for maintaining it through its entire lifecycle.
+Cloud Computing provides an alternative to the on-premises data centre.
+With an on-premises data centre, we must manage everything, such as purchasing and installing hardware, virtualization, installing the operating system, and any other required applications, setting up the network, configuring the firewall, and setting up storage for data.
+After doing all the setup, we become responsible for maintaining it through its entire lifecycle.

-However, if we choose Cloud Computing, a cloud vendor is responsible for the hardware purchase and maintenance.
+But if we choose Cloud Computing, a cloud vendor is responsible for the hardware purchase and maintenance.
 They also provide a wide variety of software and platform as a service.
 We can take any required services on rent.
-The cloud computing services are charged based on usage.
+The cloud computing services will be charged based on usage.